-Generally, all adult family members are required to attend the briefing.
-If any adult member is unable to attend, the HRA may waive this requirement as long as the head, spouse or co-head attends the briefing.
+Generally, the head of household is required to attend the briefing.
+If the head of household is unable to attend, the HRA may approve another adult family member to attend the briefing.

 Families that attend group briefings and still need individual assistance will be referred to an appropriate HRA staff person.